ppradillos/log4embedded/README.md

 - From the example above, we identify several arguments:
 	* B_build: This is the build environment for the CMake project
-	* DCMAKE_INSTALL_PREFIX: Where the header, binary and examples will be installed after running the 'make install' command
+	* CMAKE_INSTALL_PREFIX: Where the header, binary and examples will be installed after running the 'make install' command.
+We highly recommend to set always a custom installation path, like "package/"
-	* DCMAKE_BUILD_TYPE: build type, either Debug or Release.
+	* CMAKE_BUILD_TYPE: build type, either Debug or Release.
 Release is the default option
-	* DCMAKE_TOOLCHAIN_FILE: This is a file for custom settings for the compiler, so that the root CMakeLists.txt can stay more generic.
+	* CMAKE_TOOLCHAIN_FILE: This is a file for custom settings for the compiler, so that the root CMakeLists.txt can stay more generic.

 - A set of toolchain files are provided in the [cmake_build_utilities](https://github.com/ppradillos/log4embedded/tree/master/cmake_build_utilities) folder for:
  	* x86_64 Linux